-The analysis below is performed for reasonably possible movements in key variables with all other variables held constant, showing the impact on equity (that reflects re-valuing fixed rate/yield available-for-sale financial assets).
+The analysis below is performed for reasonably possible movements in key variables with all other variables held constant, showing the impact on equity.
 The correlation of variables will have a significant effect in determining the ultimate impact on interest rate/profit yield risk but to demonstrate the impact due to changes in variables, variables had to be changed on an individual basis.
 It should be noted that movements in these variables are non-linear.